sulitas/BuildingAI/README.md

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

 The AI will help users to solve efficiently daily tasks.
 All the humans have to solve daily task.
 My personal motivation is linked to the fact that I have to solve numerous problems every day that involve a lot of research and creative work.
 This topic is interesting because will solve daily facing problems and tasks.

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.

 * problem 1 - See the daily routine
 * problem 2 - See what task need information, research and creative work